arifmohammad30/My-Portfolio/README.md

 The backend runs on : http://localhost:5000

 # Frontend
   Go to frontend/

   Install dependencies:
     npm install

-Create a .env.production file with:
+Create a .env.production file with  (This is used for deployment):
-   VITE_API_BASE_URL=https://my-portfolio-backend-q9yh.onrender.com  (This is used for deployment)
+    VITE_API_BASE_URL=https://my-portfolio-backend-q9yh.onrender.com

  Start the frontend (for local dev): npm run dev

-The frontend runs on http://localhost:3000
+The frontend runs on:  http://localhost:3000

 # Deployment
 # Backend (Render)